P3083 [USACO13OPEN] Luxury River Cruise S

 Output Format

-Output a single integer, the index of the port where Bessie’s cruise ends.
+* Line $1$: A single integer giving the number of the port where Bessie's cruise ends.

 Explanation/Hint